Sweet Corn Recipes: We’re All Ears

 “Our biggest battle is with the bugs and the wildlife,” Shotts says.
 “We finally decided to put up a temporary electric fence to keep the coons out.”

-At last year’s Illinois State Fair, ears of sweet corn were sold Tex-Mex style – seasoned with lime, cumin and chili powder – with the husk still on, the Tex-Mex flavors spread with butter over the just-cooked ears.
+At the Illinois State Fair, ears of sweet corn have been sold Tex-Mex style – seasoned with lime, cumin and chili powder – with the husk still on, the Tex-Mex flavors spread with butter over the just-cooked ears.

 The beauty of corn is its versatile ability to take on flavors, whether something as simple as butter and salt and pepper or as complex as Indian flavors such as a mix of curry powder, lemon zest and cilantro.